puetzp/vec2checkd/doc/configuration.md

 ## General

-As was mentioned in the README each instance of vec2checkd by default reads its configuration file from `/etc/vec2checkd/conf.d/<instance_name>.yaml`.
+Each instance of vec2checkd by default reads its configuration file from `/etc/vec2checkd/conf.d/<instance_name>.yaml`.
 But another location can be provided via the `--config` flag.
-In the most general case nothing other than this file is required to get up and running.

-The overall structure of the configuration file is pretty simple:
+The overall structure of the configuration file is simple:

 ```yaml
 ---